By Ken Tyler, Sr. Laundry Industry Consultant

 About the Author:

-Ken Tyler retired as VP Government Operations in December from Encompass LLC after 15 hears.
-He also managed the entire textile and laundry operations for the U.S. Department of Veterans Affairs (VA) for 23 years.
-Prior to that, he was the director of textile and uniform operations for the Department of the Navy, where he was responsible for all fleet and base laundry operations.
+Ken Tyler, industry veteran, retired as VP Government Operations at Encompass LLC.
+He currently consults for Standard Textiles.
+Tyler managed the entire textile and laundry operations for the U.S. Department of Veterans Affairs (VA) for 23 years.
+Prior to that, he was the director of textile and uniform operations for the Department of the Navy, US Marine Corps where he was responsible for all fleet and base laundry operations.
 He retired from the VA in 2000, ending 35 years of government service.
 Tyler planned and managed the design and construction of 57 VA laundries and he established quality standards for laundry system and textile inspections.